-The man who committed the worst ever mass killing in modern Canadian history did not have a firearms license.
+The man who committed the worst ever mass killing in modern Canadian history did not have a firearms licence.

 Nova Scotia RCMP Chief Superintendent Chris Leather said during a press conference Wednesday afternoon just how the killer obtained firearms is “a key part of the investigation.”